 You probably associate an animated gif with social media.

 They are usually a type of short video for amusement value and are often small snippets taken from a YouTube video, or even from Instagram videos.

 If it is only for fun, you can find thousands of them online if free gif libraries, so there is no need to create an animated gif yourself.

 Perhaps if the subject of this post was about books that are real page-turners, I could add something like the one below.

-I know it is not the most exciting high-quality gif ever made but is suitable to show you that you can add one to a blog post on most blogging platforms.
+I know it is not the most exciting high-quality gif ever made, but it is suitable to show you that you can add one to a blog post on most blogging platforms.

 If you use WordPress, you can load up a gif in the same way that you load all your images in the Image Editor.

 A lot of the gifs you see on the Internet are made from video files and converting video frames to layers.
 It involves quite a lot of work.
 Some of them use hundreds of individual file import video frames.

 To turn a video into a gif, you need to copy individual frames of a video.
 Some people create an animated gif in Photoshop, which is a little complicated.

 For a blog post or article, gif files are image files that have limited application.
 But from time to time, they are useful.

 I toyed around with the header image before writing this post.
 After all my experiments, I decided to stay with a still image.
 But not to waste all my work, here is the gif version I made.

 How to make a gif, the easy way

 The easiest way to create animated gifs is to use a free online gif creator or gif maker.